Watch Overview Video

 “You are God’s masterpiece, He has created you anew in Christ Jesus, that you might do the good things he planned for you long ago.”
 Ephesians 2:10

 Bible teaching must reach into our lives.
-In this phase, students are challenged with how the Biblical story applies to their lives, and how knowing this encourages them to live differently today.
+In this phase, students are challenged with how the biblical messages gleaned apply to their lives and how knowing this encourages them to live differently today.
+Ultimately, we need to walk the talk.
 At some point “faithful following” involves intentionally choosing to obey.
 God has loved us enough to articulate in what ways we can “act justly, love mercy and walk humbly with our God” (Micah 6:8).
 Response through service is a regular feature of this phase.

 “I will praise the Lord at all times, I will constantly speak his praises.
 Come, let us tell of the Lord’s greatness, let us exalt his name together.”
 Psalm 34:1, 3